Rotary.org: Frequently Asked Questions

 How do I join a group?

-- At this time, only Rotary and Rotaract members may join a group.
+At this time, only Rotary members, Rotaract members, and verified Rotary alumni may join a group.

 How do I start a group?

-- Click on the Start a Group button.
-Write a brief, but catchy summary of your group’s topic to attract new members.
-Upload an image that reflects its activity.
-And choose whether to keep the group private or public.
-Public groups and their discussions are open to all members of the community.
+Select Start a Group under the menu heading Exchange Ideas.
+Write a brief but catchy summary of your group’s topic to attract new members, and upload an image that reflects what your group does.
+Then choose whether to keep the group invite only or to make it open to all members of the community.

 How do I connect with other members?